devchallenges-io/curriculum/4-frontend-libraries/1-react.js/4-react-components.md

 Whether you're creating a simple portfolio website or a complex web application, it's important to understand the differences between functional and class components.
 This knowledge will help you make better architectural decisions.

-In this guide, we'll take an in-depth look at both types of components.
+In this lesson, we'll take an in-depth look at both types of components.
 We'll explore their strengths, weaknesses, and when they're best suited for use.
 By the end of this guide, you'll have a clearer understanding of which approach to choose for your next React project.

 ## Understanding Functional Components